julia-kudinovich/data-analyst-p6-make-effective-data-visualization/README.md

 * The context is not clear straight away.
 I had to think for some time
 * Legend and tooltip do not help much in making the graph clear.
 I would even say tat they make it harder to understand the graph instead of helping.
 PassengerId plus some percent value is the most confusing value in the tooltip.

+### Reviewer notes

+* The visualization needs context.
+A reader should be able to look at it and understand, without any additional context.
+Think of it as being published in a magazine, and a random reader flips the page and sees it.
+Will she/he understand it?
+How to fix communication in order to make sure your reader will right away understand the message you want to convey?

+* Add your source, that is really important.
+If not in the introduction, you can add it in small sized font below the chart, or somewhere else it is convenient.
+But if the data is not gathered by you, but by someone else, you need to add the source and a link to it.

 In my final version, I have fixed these formatting and data representation issues.